Start Printed Page 5367

 Estimated Number of Respondents: Below is a preliminary estimate of the aggregate burden hours for this new collection.
-Social Security Administration will provide refined estimates of burden in subsequent notices.
+Department of Agriculture will provide refined estimates of burden in subsequent notices.

-Average Expected Annual Number of Activities: Approximately 17,866,680 customer experience activities such as feedback surveys, focus groups, user testing, and interviews.
+Average Expected Annual Number of Activities: Approximately 2,040,000 Start Printed Page 5368customer experience activities such as feedback surveys, focus groups, user testing, and interviews.

 Average Number of Respondents per Activity: 1 response per respondent per activity.

-Average Minutes per Response: 12 minutes, dependent upon activity.
+Average Minutes per Response: 2 minutes—120 minutes, dependent upon activity.

-Burden Hours: Social Security Administration requests approximately 1,142,192 burden hours.
+Burden Hours: Department of Agriculture requests approximately 240,000 burden hours.